martin-sedlacek/ad-in-financial-data/README.md

 The purpose of this document is to help the reader navigate through the code base submitted with the final report and set-up the environment to train the models discussed.

+## Navigating the codebase
+Packages:
+* *models* -> Implementation of the NN for all models discussed in the report
+* *training* -> customised methods for training pipelines for each model
+* *utils* -> supplementary files for facilitating a seamless one-click training pipeline

+Data folder:
+* *kdd99* -> the raw dataset for kdd99 ion .npy format
+* *financial_data* -> raw data for financial time series in .txt and .csv formats

+Experimentation:
+* Notebooks for running the customisable experiment for each model are provided in the root directory

 ## 1.1 Environment set-up

 Firstly, ensure the latest version of python is installed on your machine.